Certificate in Lay Leadership

 The certificate in Lay Leadership is an undergraduate-level, non-credit program designed to provide those who are NOT seeking ordination with a foundation of Biblical Studies, Theology, and Practical Ministry to help them in their roles within their church context.
 Applicants from the Canadian Baptists of Atlantic Canada will be referred by the Board of Ministerial Standards and Education.
 Students of other denominations will normally be referred by their accrediting bodies.
 This Certificate is not affiliated with Acadia University and is awarded by Acadia Divinity College.

-For information on approval by the CBAC’s Board of Ministerial Standards and Education (BMSE) to take the Certificate in Lay Leadership, please see the CBAC’s “Regulations Concerning the Ministry, Sections 4 and 5-Recognized Lay Leader” at http://baptist-atlantic.ca/our-convention/our-governance/governing-documents/ministry-regulations.
-Individuals can contact the CBAC’s Administrative Assistant, Pastoral Ministry Department, Dale Taber for further information, and for an application to apply to the BMSE.
+For information on approval by the CBAC’s Board of Ministerial Standards and Education (BMSE) to take the Certificate in Lay Leadership, please see the CBAC’s “Regulations Concerning the Ministry, Sections 4 and 5-Recognized Lay Leader” at http://baptist-atlantic.ca/download/20117.
+Individuals can contact Andrew Myers, the CBAC’s Assistant to the Director of Leadership Development, for further information and for an application to apply to the BMSE.
 An individual must be a member of a CBAC church and hold a Church License to Minister from that church in order to meet with the BMSE.
 They must receive approval from the BMSE to take the Certificate in Lay Leadership.

-After being approved by the BMSE to take the Certificate in Lay Leadership, individuals may contact Student Services at Acadia Divinity College to receive instructions on how to enroll in the Certificate program.
-They should supply Student Services with a copy of their letter of approval from the BMSE.
+After being approved by the BMSE to take the Certificate in Lay Leadership, individuals should contact Catherine Cole, Manager of Recruitment and Admissions at Acadia Divinity College, to receive instructions on how to enroll in the Certificate program.
+They should also supply a copy of their letter of approval from the BMSE.

 A pass in every course is required to earn a completion certificate.
 Bachelor’s-level course expectations may be adjusted for the student’s capacity by the professor in consultation with the student, and all courses will be marked on a pass/fail basis.
 Courses taken in this program are not transferable to a degree program.